Blockchain-Learning-Group/dapp-fundamentals/course-content/ticTacToeExercise.rst

         ];
     }

-15. Create a for loop to iterate over each filter, line 62-64
+14. Create a for loop to iterate over each filter, within the ``isWinner`` function line 57-59
 --------------------------

 ::